devExcale/acsai-obsidian/Statistics/Distributions/Centres of Distributions.md

-# Center of a Distribution
+# Centre of Distributions

-The center of a distribution can be defined in multiple ways, depending on the needs and on the kind of information we're looking for.
+The centre of a distribution can be defined in multiple ways, depending on the needs and on the kind of information we're looking for.

 ## Mean